-Germany’s climate protection policies are embedded in a multitude of different national laws and decisions, EU regulations and international agreements.
-Several German states have their own climate action laws.
-However, until now the country has not enacted a primary federal climate law, as the UK did with its 2008 Climate Change Act, one of the world’s earliest comprehensive framework laws on climate change.
+Germany’s climate protection policies are embedded in a multitude of national laws and decisions, EU regulations and international agreements.
+Several states have their own climate action laws, but there is no federal German climate law yet, like the UK’s 2008 Climate Change Act, one of the world’s earliest comprehensive framework laws on climate change.

 Germany’s national climate targets were set down in 2007 and have been upheld by every government since.
-To make these climate targets binding, and translate EU goals into national regulation, the German government is now working on its own climate action law.
+To make these climate targets binding, and translate EU goals into national regulation, German environment minister Svenja Schulze has presented the first draft of a German climate action law in February 2019.

 Schulze has said the law will be a “milestone of German climate policy”, and will “surely be one of the biggest tasks of this legislative period.”

 Schulze aims to introduce a single big framework climate law like in the UK, as well as an accompanying cabinet programme of climate action measures for the economic sectors.
 Until now, Germany’s greenhouse gas reduction targets have been laid down in non- legally-binding government plans.

 The framework law would enshrine the goals in law for the first time, which would make it harder for future governments to change course.
 The law could also introduce sanctions if targets were missed – such as making the relevant ministries financially responsible, or having them introduce emergency programmes – and it could include an independent expert council to assess the results of government climate action.